bcf-websites-24/pp/README.md

 # pp

-DO NOT DELETE THE .vscode FOLDER 😡😡😡
+DELETE THE .vscode FOLDER 😡😡😡